A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Primary processing of potatoes

 Primary processing of potatoes can be done in the following ways: mechanical method.
-With this method, the process of primary processing of potatoes consists of the following operations: sorting, washing, cleaning and finishing.
-Potatoes are sorted by size, separating foreign impurities (stones, chips, lumps of earth), rotten, damaged potatoes and sprouted ones, since its eyes contain a poisonous substance - solanine.
-Sorted by size in order to reduce wastage during machine peeling, since large potatoes are peeled faster and by the time the whole potato is peeled, a valuable layer of pulp is removed from large tubers, which contains a large amount of nutrients.
-Washing potatoes promotes faster and better cleaning, improves sanitary conditions for further processing.
-At the same time, contamination is removed from the surface of the tubers, so that sand does not fall on the moving parts of the potato peelers, maintaining the rough surface of the grater discs and increasing their service life.
-A higher quality starch is obtained from the peels of washed potatoes.
-Wash potatoes by hand in grated tubs.
-At large enterprises, washing machines, potato peelers with a disc without a grater surface and washing and cleaning machines are used, in which the skin and part of the surface cells are peeled off in the upper compartment of the potato.
+With this method, the process of primary processing of potatoes consists of the following operations: sorting, washing, peeling and finishing.
+Potatoes are sorted by size, separating foreign impurities (stones, chips, lumps of earth), rotten, damaged potatoes and sprouted ones, since their eyes contain a toxic substance - solanine.
+They are sorted by size in order to reduce waste during machine peeling, since large potato tubers are peeled faster and by the time all the potatoes are peeled, a valuable layer of pulp, which contains a large amount of nutrients, is removed from large tubers.
+Washing potatoes promotes faster and better cleaning and improves sanitary conditions for further processing.
+At the same time, contamination is removed from the surface of the tubers, so that sand does not fall on the moving parts of potato peelers, maintaining the rough surface of the grating discs and increasing their service life.
+Higher quality starch is obtained from washed potato peelings.
+Potatoes are washed by hand in bathtubs with grated flooring.
+Large enterprises use washing machines, potato peelers with a disc without a grating surface, and washing and cleaning machines in which the skin and part of the surface cells are removed from the upper compartment of the potato.
 Peel potatoes in potato peelers.
 When using a batch potato peeler, first open the water supply valve, turn on the machine and load the potatoes through the hopper.
-The potatoes are peeled by rubbing against the rough surface of the disc and the walls of the potato peeler. the duration of cleaning is 2-2.5 minutes; with longer cleaning, a layer containing a large amount of starch is removed.
-Peeled potatoes are unloaded without turning off the electric motor, to do this, open the door of the machine, and the potatoes are thrown into the substituted container.
+Potatoes are peeled by rubbing against the rough surface of the disk and the walls of the potato peeler.
+The duration of cleaning is 2-2.5 minutes; with longer cleaning, a layer containing a large amount of starch is peeled off.
+The peeled potatoes are unloaded without turning off the electric motor; to do this, the machine door is opened and the potatoes are thrown into the container provided.

-Potato cleaning is carried out manually with rooted or grooved knives.
-When cleaning, eyes, cavities, dark spots, and remaining skin are removed from peeled tubers.
+Potatoes are peeled manually using root or groove knives.
+When finishing cleaning, the eyes, cavities, dark spots, and remaining skin are removed from the peeled tubers.
 The processed potatoes are washed in cold water.

 Potato cooking technologyboiled

-Peeled potato tubers of the same small size (large potatoes are cut into pieces) are placed in a dish with a layer of no more than 50 cm, so that the shape is preserved during cooking, pour hot water so that it covers the potatoes by 1-1.5 cm, put salt, close the dishes cover, bring to a boil and cook at a low boil until tender.
-Then the broth is drained, and the potatoes are dried, for this the dishes are covered with a lid and placed for 2-3 minutes on a less hot part of the stove.
+Peeled potato tubers of the same small size (large potatoes are cut into pieces) are placed in a dish in a layer of no more than 50 cm so that their shape is preserved during cooking, pour hot water so that it covers the potatoes by 1-1.5 cm, add salt, close the dish cover, bring to a boil and cook at low simmer until tender.
+Then the broth is drained and the potatoes are dried; for this, the dishes are covered with crumbs and placed on a less hot section of the stove for 2-3 minutes.

-Some varieties of potatoes are very boiled soft, soaked in water, resulting in a deterioration in the taste of the finished dish.
-Therefore, when cooking such potatoes, the water is drained 15 minutes after boiling, the potatoes are covered with a lid and brought to readiness without water - the steam generated in the boiler.
-In the same way, potatoes are boiled, turned into barrels.
+Some varieties of potatoes are overcooked and soaked in water, as a result of which the taste of the finished dish deteriorates.
+Therefore, when boiling such potatoes, the water is drained 15 minutes after boiling, the potatoes are covered with a lid and brought to readiness without water - with the steam generated in the boiler.
+Potatoes that have been peeled into barrels are cooked in the same way.

-Potatoes are boiled in small portions, since during prolonged storage its taste deteriorates, its nutritional value decreases, and the color changes.
+Potatoes are cooked in small portions, since long-term storage deteriorates their taste, reduces their nutritional value, and changes color.
 Boiled potatoes are used as an independent dish and side dish.

-On vacation, boiled potatoes are placed in a lamb, on a plate or a portioned pan, poured with butter, sour cream or served separately, sprinkled with chopped herbs.
-You can serve potatoes with sauces: red with onions and cucumbers, tomato, sour cream, sour cream with onions, mushrooms.
+When on vacation, boiled potatoes are placed in a lamb, on a plate or in a portioned frying pan, poured with butter, sour cream or served separately, sprinkled with chopped herbs.
+You can serve potatoes with sauces: red with onions and cucumbers, tomato, sour cream, sour cream with onions, mushroom.

-Boiled vegetables should keep their shape, potato tubers may be slightly boiled.
-The color of the potatoes is from white to yellowish, redness or darkening of the tubers is not allowed.
-The color of root crops is characteristic of their natural color.
-Potatoes and root crops, well cleaned of eyes, black spots and rotten parts; consistency - friable.
+Boiled vegetables should retain their shape; potato tubers may be slightly boiled.
+The color of potatoes is from white to yellowish; redness or darkening of the tubers is not allowed.
+The color of root vegetables is characteristic of their natural color.
+Potatoes and root vegetables, well cleaned of eyes, black spots and rotten parts; consistency - loose.

-Processing of eggs used for cooking is carried out in a designated place in special marked containers in the following sequence: with a warm 1-2% soda ash solution, 0.5% chloramine solution or other detergents and disinfectants approved for these purposes, then rinsed with cold running water.
-A clean egg is laid out in a clean, labeled dish.
-Storage of raw eggs in cassettes, boxes in production shops is not allowed.
-Storage of egg mass is carried out no more than 30 minutes
+Processing of eggs used for cooking is carried out in a designated place in special marked containers in the following sequence: with a warm 1-2% solution of soda ash, a 0.5% solution of chloramine or other detergents and disinfectants approved for these purposes, then rinse with cold running water.
+Place a clean egg in a clean, labeled container.
+Storing unprocessed eggs in cassettes or boxes in production workshops is not permitted.
+Egg mass is stored for no more than 30 minutes

 Onions are valued for their content of sugar, essential oils, and phytoncides.
-The primary processing of onions is carried out in the vegetable shop.
-Onions are cleaned on tables with a fume hood.
-The worker's hands are behind the glass, inside the cabinet; essential oils are removed through the hood.
-In small canteens, they clean near the fan or pre-moisten it - this reduces the release of essential oils.
-Store peeled onions in mobile baths with a mesh bottom.
+Primary processing of onions is carried out in a vegetable shop.
+Onions are peeled on tables with a fume hood.
+The worker’s hands are behind the glass, inside the cabinet; essential oils are removed through an extractor.
+In small canteens, they clean near the fan or pre-wet it - this reduces the release of essential oils.
+Store peeled onions in mobile tubs with a mesh bottom.

-The primary processing of fish includes the following processes: thawing frozen fish, freeing it from contaminants and inedible parts, as well as cleaning it from scales, separating parts from fish that have reduced nutritional value (head, fins, tail), gutting; flattening or giving the fish sizes and shapes that correspond to the type of culinary product.
+Primary processing of fish includes the following processes: thawing frozen fish, freeing it from contaminants and inedible parts, as well as cleaning it from scales, separating parts from the fish that have low nutritional value (head, fins, tail), gutting; flattening or giving fish the size and shape corresponding to the type of culinary product.

 Fish meatballs in tomato sauce

-This recipe for fish meatballs is great because the sauce makes them more tender and perfectly complements any side dish you want to cook.
+The good thing about this fish meatballs recipe is that the sauce makes them more tender and makes a great addition to any side dish you want to make.

 Ingredients: